josmar-crwdstffng/angular/aio/content/guide/testing.md

 </div>

-The `app.component.ts` and `app.component.spec.ts` files are siblings in the same folder.
+The `app.component.ts` and `app.component.spec.ts` files are siblings in the same directory.
 The root file names \(`app.component`\) are the same for both files.

 Adopt these two conventions in your own projects for *every kind* of test file.